 On the other hand, younger respondents (early career age and mid- career groups) rated many incentives such as more or longer breaks, formal recognition, transition to staff development / teaching and all incentives in the education and training category significantly higher than older respondents.
-This is an important finding because many of these incentives such as formal recognition or management training are within the control of managers and could be more easily implemented than changes in benefits and compensation.
+This is an important finding because many of these incentives such as formal recognition or management training are within the control of managers and could be more easily implemented than changes in benefits compensation.
 There was only one incentive in which the mid-career (30 - 50 years of age) group differed significantly from the other age groups.
-The mid- career group rated support to reduce the burden of care-giving for dependents higher than the late career and retirement groups rated that incentive.
+The mid-career group rated support to reduce the burden of care-giving for dependents higher than the late career and retirement groups rated that incentive.
 Laboratory professionals in this age group may have dependent children and/or aging parents or foresee the need to take care of their parents in the future.
 Accommodating the need for flexibility and informational resources related to caregiving might be an important factor in retention for this age group.

 A third theme of this study is that there are some differences in how CLP's view incentives to working past retirement based on their job function.
-The views of practitioners in this study differed from those of educators and administrators with respect to work place issues (more or longer breaks, comfortable rest and more easily help laboratory administrators advocate for these changes and benefits at the institutional level.
-The current shortage of CLP and an aging workforce provide the added motivation that institutions need to make workplace practice and policy changes to retain current employees.
+The views of practitioners in this study differed from those of educators and administrators with respect to work place issues (more or longer breaks, comfortable rest and break areas, and low levels of ambient noise, and readily accessible equipment to reduce reaching).
+Their ratings for those incentives were significantly higher than those of educators and administrators.
+Practitioners were also more interested in training for new roles and assignment to special testing areas than were educators or administrators.
+These incentives seem intuitively to be of more relevance to CLP at the bench in the clinical laboratory setting than they are to educators or laboratory administrators.
+Creating a menu of incentives that reflects these age-based and job functionbased differences is likely key to successful strategic workforce planning and retention of CLP.